rita-barbosa/LAPR5-2425/docs/sprint-2/1221933/us-6.2.14/readme.md

   - Deadline
   - Priority

-- **5.1.14.4** The system confirms successful submission of the operation request and logs the request in the patient's medical history.
+- **6.2.14.4** The system confirms successful submission of the operation request and logs the request in the patient's medical history.

 **Dependencies/References:**

-This user story does not have dependencies.
+**6.2.6:** The Admin must create first the patient record, so that can be scheduled an operation request.

+**6.2.10:** The Admin must create first the staff profile, so that can be scheduled an operation request.

+**6.2.18:** There must exist operation types, so that can be scheduled an operation request.

 **Client Clarifications:**